-This depends on you; there are no right or wrong times.
+This depends on you, there are no right or wrong times.
 It depends on the type of work you do and how you feel in yourself.
 Most women take three to five weeks off work after surgery.
-If you ask on the ward, staff will give you a first Statement of Fitness for Work (sick note).
-Your GP will give you a final statement so that you can return to work.
+If you ask on the ward, staff will give you a first sick note (medical certificate).
+Your GP will give you a final certificate so that you can return to work.